Dhineshkumar012/Dhineshkumar012/README.md

 - 👋 Hi, I’m @Dhineshkumar012
 - 👀 I’m interested in ...
-Linux admin
+Linux administration
 Software testing
 My long term goal is to be full stack developer.

 - 🌱 I’m currently learning ...
-Selenium
+Python

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...